Setting up and Running Additional Build Agents

 4. Load the build agent via the command:

 Run these commands under the

-Wait several minutes for the build agent to auto-upgrade from the TeamCity server.
+Wait for some time for the build agent to auto-upgrade from the TeamCity server.
+This can take up to several minutes.
 You can watch the process in the logs:

 5. When the build agent upgrades and successfully connects to TeamCity server, stop the agent: